Games with finitely generated structures: Limits of weak classes

 for each $i\loe k$.
 Eve responds with $A_n = A_{2k} \goe A_{n-1}$ using the WAP, so that there is an embedding $\map{e_k}{X_k}{A_{2k}}$ satisfying $e_k \rest X_{k-2} = e_{k-1} \rest X_{k-2}$.
 By this way, after infinitely many steps of the game Eve has recorded embeddings $\map{e_i}{X_i}{A_{2i-2}}$ satisfying (\ref{EqStarJeden}) for every $i \in \nat$.
 Define $e = \bigcup_{i \in \nat} e_i \rest X_{i-1}$.
 Then $\map e X {\bigcup_{\ntr}A_n}$ is a well-defined embedding, because of (\ref{EqStarJeden}) and $\bigcup_{\ntr}A_n \iso G$, because Odd was using his winning strategy. \end{pf}

-Note that the above result gives the well-known universality of \fra\ limits.
+Note that the above result gives the well known universality of \fra\ limits.
 This is because if $\Ef$ is a \fra\ class then every $X \in \Ef$ is $X$-good, therefore Theorem~\ref{ThmSEGFbaefqw} applies to every structure in $\ciagi \Ef$.
 Below is the announced example showing that the result above cannot be improved.

 \begin{ex} Let $\Ef$ be the class of all finite linear graphs, that is, finite graphs with no cycles and of vertex degree $\loe2$.
 Connected graphs form a cofinal subclass with the AP, therefore $\Ef$ is a weak \fra\ class.
-Its limit is $\Zee$, the integers with the linear graph structure ($n$ is connected precisely to $n+1$ and $n-1$ for each $n$).
+Its limit is $\Zee$, the integers with the linear graph structure (each integer $n$ is connected precisely to $n+1$ and $n-1$).
 The graph $X$ consisting of two disjoint copies of $\Zee$ is in $\ciagi{\Ef}$, however it cannot be embedded into $\Zee$. \end{ex}

 Another important feature of \fra\ limits is \emph{homogeneity}, namely, every isomorphism between finitely generated substructures extends to an automorphism.
 This is obviously false in the case of weak \fra\ classes (see Example~\ref{ExNonUnivWFs} above: homogeneity totally fails for disconnected subgraphs of $\Zee$).
 On the other hand, the following weaker result is true.